saby/TypeScript/README.md

 # Saby's environment for TypeScript

-This environment contains setups and patterns to use with [TypeScript](https://www.typescriptlang.org/) in Saby such as recommended version, preferred configuartion files (`tsconfig.json` and `tslib.js`) and instructions.
+This environment contains basic setups and patterns to use with [TypeScript](https://www.typescriptlang.org/) in Saby such as recommended version, preferred configuartion files (`tsconfig.json` and `tslib.js`) and instructions.

 ## How to include in your own project

-**First**.
+**Firstly**.
 Your project must [follow npm architecture](https://docs.npmjs.com/cli/init).
 You need to [Node.js](https://nodejs.org/) being installed on your computer.
 The easiest first step to start is execute this command:
 ```bash
 npm init
 ```
-You have to answer to several simple questions.
+You have to answer several simple questions.
 After that you'll have the new file `package.json` in your project.

-**Second**.
-Add dependency of this package in your `package.json` file at section `dependencies` like this:
+**Secondly**.
+Add dependency in your `package.json` file at section `dependencies` like this:
 ```javascript
 "dependencies": {
   "saby-typescript": "git+https://github.com:saby/TypeScript.git#rc-x.x.xxx"